exiledude22/CISServer/README.md

 (such as QRT markers), called hotspots.
 By scanning this marker he can get access to a new way to interact with the services available at those hotspots.

-For example imagine that you go to a hotel and a marker is place somewhere in the room, by scanning that marker you can access room-service and other services straight from your phone.
+For example imagine that you go to a hotel and a marker is placed somewhere in the room, by scanning that marker you can access room-service and other services straight from your phone.
 The same principle can apply to many other situations such as bars, restaurants, karaoke etc.